tytydraco/yessleep/out/When_I_was_nine_years_old_I_wished_to_be_a_mermaid_Five_years_ago_my_wish_came_true_in_the_worst_way_possible.md

 “Silly boy.”

 He gasped out in my head.
 But I heard her voice too.
-It was perfectly clear.
-It was almost like their voices were intertwined.
+It was perfectly clear, almost like their voices were intertwined.

 “You… amuse me,” she chuckled, speaking in both Japanese and English.
 “Two full days and your lungs still crave air.”